lorenzotesolin/my-new-project/README.md

 Develop an AI-based system that predicts and adjusts electricity consumption patterns.

--Minimize reinjection of surplus solar energy into the grid.
--Prevent voltage variability and grid instability.
--avoid partial or full disconnection from the grid during peak solar production or blackouts.
--Adapt dynamically to building occupancy, electrical equipment usage, and weather conditions/forecasts.
--avoid the use of large storage batteries
+-Minimize reinjection of surplus solar energy into the grid -Prevent voltage variability and grid instability -avoid partial or full disconnection from the grid during peak solar production or blackouts -Adapt dynamically to building occupancy, electrical equipment usage, and weather conditions/forecasts -avoid the use of large storage batteries

 This should also avoid oversizing of the grid, and promote sparing of materials